-When you have created a pattern you can edit the size of the individual Tile component you are creating a pattern from by selecting the Edit Textured Area Component option at the top of the form.
-Within the 2D View this will then put an orange transform box around the lower left component in the pattern.
+C Edit Textured Area Component

+Edit the size, orientation, and positioning of the tiles within the area texture around the lower left component in the pattern.
 You can alter the size of this by left clicking on one of the handles and dragging it to size, when you let go this will update the pattern to fit the new size within the Texture Area boundary.
 You can also move the location of this Tile by clicking the center node and dragging it with the mouse to a new location.
 This again will change the layout of the pattern.